 Every individualist is an ex-collectivist.
-To become an individualist a man must cease to be a collectivist.
-To cease to be a collectivist, he must have been a collectivist.
-Individualism may seem antithetical to collectivism, but both have a symbiotic relationship: Individualism can arise only in societies where collectivism exists.
+To become an individualist a man must cease to be a collectivist, but to cease to be a collectivist, he must have been a collectivist.
+Individualism may seem antithetical to collectivism, but both have a symbiotic relationship—individualism can arise only in societies where collectivism exists.
 But once the individualists attain self-realization, they join other individualists to create close-knit communities.
-Hence, the future, and not just the past, of individualism is collectivism—in other words, the journey of an individualists begins with collectivism and ends with collectivism.
+Hence, the future, and not just the past, of individualism is collectivism.
+The journey of the individualists begins with collectivism and ends with collectivism.